 Parcel Size: The parcel size is 5 acres.
 While parcel size was not scored, the ordinance advises that based on comparative size, the larger of similar parcels is preferred.
-This parcel is similar in size to the Conservation Collier Logan Woods Preserve; however it would have more ecological significance due to its connectivity to adjacent wetland preserve lands.
+This parcel is similar in size to the currently owners Conservation Collier Logan Woods Preserve; however it would have more ecological significance due to its connectivity to adjacent wetland preserve lands.
 If purchased it would fill in the missing link to create 53 acres of contiguous conservation lands.
+It is not similar to other parcels currently nominated for the 6th acquisition cycle (as of May 2008).